-- Click the PacBio logo at the top left to navigate back to the SMRT Link home page from within the application. - Click the Gear menu to sign out, configure for the Sequel II system or Sequel IIe system, view version information, or perform administrative functions (Admins only). - Click a module name to access that module.
-Sample Setup, Run Design, Data Management and SMRT Analysis include links to create new Calculations, Run Designs, Data Sets, and jobs.
-(A Module menu displays next to the PacBio logo, allowing you to move between modules.)

-- · Click? to view the SMRT Link online help. - Select Sign Out from the Gear menu to log out of SMRT Link.
+- Click the PacBio logo at the top left to navigate back to the Instruments page from within the application. - Select a module name from the Module menu (next to the PacBio logo) to access that module. - Click the Settings menu to configure for the Revio system, Sequel II system or Sequel IIe system, view version information, or perform administrative functions (Admins only). - Click Help to view the SMRT Link online help. - Select User Name > Sign Out to log out of SMRT Link.